 We account for our stock-based compensation awards in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
+To measure the fair value of share-based compensation we used the market price of our common stock for equity-classified restricted stock units ("RSUs") and equivalent stock units, or cash-settled, liability-classified RSUs ("ESUs"), the Black-Scholes model for options and a Monte Carlo simulation for the performance stock unit awards ("PSUs").
 We measure all share-based compensation awards at fair value on the date they are granted and recognize the compensation expense in the financial statements over the requisite period and record forfeitures as they occur.
-Fair value of the share-based compensation was measured using the market price of the common stock for restricted stock units ("RSUs"), the Black-Scholes model for options and a Monte Carlo simulation for the performance stock unit awards ("PSUs").
+As the ESUs will be settled in cash, the compensation cost is remeasured each reporting period at fair value based upon the closing stock price of our common stock until the awards are settled.

 We also have an Employee Stock Purchase Plan (the "U.S. ESPP") and an employee stock purchase plan specifically applicable to non-U.S. employees on substantially the same terms as the ESPP (the "Non-U.S. ESPP" and together with the U.S. ESPP, the "ESPP"), which allows eligible employees to purchase shares of our common stock.
 The purchase price of the stock is 85% of the lower of the stock price at the beginning or end of the plan period.
 The fair value of the employees' purchase rights under the ESPP is also estimated using the Black-Scholes model.
+The ESPP was temporarily suspended for future offering periods beginning on July 1, 2019.